Jacob-405/mae301-2026spring-PantryPilot/README.md

 ---

 ## Quickstart (recommended): Run the MVP using a provided checkpoint
-This is the fastest way for teammates to run the Streamlit UI without training.
+This is the fastest way to run the Streamlit UI without training.

 ### 1) Clone the repo
 Using GitHub Desktop: **File → Clone Repository…**